tetratensor/CV/README.md

 ### Outcomes

 - Productionized an existing LLM transcription/translation prototype into a user-facing app
-- Balanced speed and quality: Next.js (App Router) + Vercel + NextUI on frontend; Cloud Run on backend
+- Balanced speed and quality: Vue.js, Nuxt.js, Pinia on frontend; Cloud Run, Firebase on backend
 - Used Anthropic (Claude 3.5 Sonnet) and Gemini in addition to OpenAI as needed
 - Results:
   - Delivered β in 3 weeks on a part-time schedule (2 days/week); released final on time in Sep